How to Get Your Brand Cited by ChatGPT: A Data-Driven Guide

 Traditional SEO gives you Google Search Console.
 GEO measurement is less mature, but there are concrete ways to track your AI visibility.

-Manual Benchmarking
+Manual benchmarking

 The simplest method: ask ChatGPT the queries that matter to your business and record the results.
 Do this weekly with a consistent set of 10-20 queries.
 Track: